Make Money Side Hustles

 As a freelance health writer, you have the flexibility to work at your convenience and choose the amount of work you take on.

-However, you need to have writing skills and may need to develop a portfolio to attract clients, which may involve becoming a health blogger or writing for free or lower pay until you have enough to showcase your abilities.
+However, you need to have writing skills and develop a portfolio to attract clients, which may involve becoming a health blogger or writing for free or lower pay until you have enough content to showcase your abilities.
 This should help you land higher-paying health care writing projects.

 11. Train clients in first aid and CPR

-• Can be rewarding because you help in training people to save lives
+• Can be rewarding because you help train people to save lives

 • Gives you an opportunity to work directly with students